ITC-CRIB/fairly/docs/tutorials/cli.rst

 .. image:: ../img/zenodo-cli-upload.png

 Explore the dataset and notice that all the files and metadata you added in JupyterLab has been automatically added to the new dataset.
 You should also notice that the dataset is not **published**, this is on purpose.
-This gives you the oportunity to review the dataset before deciding to publish.
-In this way we also prevent a user to publish dataset by mistake.
+This gives you the oportunity to review the dataset before deciding to publish if, and if necessary to make changes.
+In this way we also prevent users to publish dataset by mistake.

 .. note::
+   If you try to upload the dataset again, you will get an error message.
+This is because the dataset already exists in Zenodo.
+You can see this reflected in the :code:`manifest.yaml` file;  the section :code:`remotes:` is added to the file after succesfully uploading a dataset.
+It lists the names and ids of the repositories where the dataset has been uploaded.
-   Notice that in the current version of the JupyterLab extension, repeating the steps to upload a dataset will create a new entry in the repository.
-In the future, we will develop the CLI to allow to update existing datasets and sincronize changes.
+   In the future, we will add a feature to allow users to update and sync datasets between repositories.